ckeditor/ckeditor5/packages/ckeditor5-image/tests/manual/imagesizeattributesallcases.md

 * after initial editor load
 * after resizing image in the editor

-Everytime an image is resized, the code below is updated with refreshed output data and model.
+**Note**: Every time an image is resized, the code below is updated with refreshed output data and model.
 It's then easier to compare what has changed after resizing.